top of page

 Todd May, PhD

 Todd May is the resident teaching philosopher and faculty member with the Vancouver School for Narrative Therapy.
-Todd is the author of seventeen books of philosophy, including Michel Foucault (2006) and Gilles Deleuze (2005) and in 2022 he published a beautiful book on the Philosophy of Care.
+Todd is the author of eighteen books of philosophy, including Michel Foucault (2006) and Gilles Deleuze (2005).
 He continues to be highly active in grassroots political movements in immigration rights and anti-racism campaigns and was also the philosopher advisor to the hit TV show The Good Place on NBC and philosophical consultant on the New York Times best-selling book How to Be Perfect.
-He has a new book coming out on 09/06/2024 entitled Shall we go extinct?
+His most book (written for the public) came out on 09/06/2024 - entitled Shall we go extinct?

 Screen Shot 2020-10-12 at 6_edited_edited_edited.jpg